MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 > [!NOTE]
 > Autopilot configuration for HoloLens in Microsoft Endpoint Manager is transitioning from **Public Preview** to **General Availability**.
 All tenants will be able to setup Autopilot in the MEM admin center.

 Starting with Windows Holographic version 2004, HoloLens 2 supports Windows Autopilot [Self-Deploying Mode](/mem/autopilot/self-deploying) with Microsoft Intune (3rd party MDMs are not supported).
-Administrators can configure the out-of-box experience (OOBE) in Microsoft Endpoint Manager and enable end-users to prepare devices for business use with little to no interaction.
-This reduces inventory management overhead, cost of hands-on device preparation and support calls from employees during the setup experience.
+Administrators can configure the out-of-box experience (OOBE) in Microsoft Endpoint Manager and enable end users to prepare devices for business use with little to no interaction.
+By configuring this it reduces inventory management overhead, cost of hands-on device preparation and support calls from employees during the setup experience.
 Learn more in the [Windows Autopilot](/mem/autopilot/windows-autopilot) documentation.

 Like for Surface devices, it is recommended that customers work with their Microsoft [Cloud Solution Provider](https://partner.microsoft.com/cloud-solution-provider) (reseller or distributor) to get devices registered with the Autopilot service through Partner Center.
-Other methods for device registration are outlined in the [add device](/mem/autopilot/add-devices) documentation, though leveraging Microsoft's channel partners ensures the most effective end-to-end path.
+Other methods for device registration are outlined in the [add device](/mem/autopilot/add-devices) documentation, though using Microsoft's channel partners ensures the most effective end-to-end path.